tomasc/mongoid_ability/README.md

 end
 ```

 The subject class can be subclassed.
-Subclasses inherit the default locks (unless overridden), the resulting outcome being correctly calculated bottom-up.
+Subclasses inherit the default locks (unless overridden), the resulting outcome being correctly calculated bottom-up the superclass chain.

 ### Owner